-- loss of the ability to utilize language
+- a loss of the ability to utilize language

 It can also progress to dementia.

 This form of neurosyphilis is also rare.
 It can start to affect the spinal cord 20 years or more after the initial syphilis infection.
-Its symptoms include difficulties with balance, loss of coordination, incontinence, an altered walk, vision problems, and pains in the abdomen, arms, and legs.
+Its symptoms include:

 To find out if you have neurosyphilis, your doctor may start by checking your normal muscle reflexes and determining whether any of your muscles have atrophied (lost muscle tissue).